 Watch out for older models costing more than new ones

-For 2018, be wary of spending more on an older V6 model (currently £199 in several retailers) as we’ve spotted the newer V7 vacuum for less (£179 in John Lewis on Black Friday – though stock has now run out at this price).
-The V7 will give you nearly a third more battery life.
+Be wary of spending more on an older V6 model (it tends to make a comeback for sales events) as we’ve spotted the newer V7 vacuum for less.
+The V7 will give you nearly a third more battery life, so it’s worth checking the price difference before you buy.

 As well as prices changing over time, they can also vary more than you might think between retailers.
 In November 2017, we spotted the Dyson V8 Absolute on sale in Littlewoods for £580 (price at launch in 2016: £500).
 The same product was £388 at Go Electrical, saving you more than £190.